mongodb/django-mongodb-backend/docs/howto/queryable-encryption.rst

     $ pip install django-mongodb-backend[encryption]

-Next, :ref:`download the shared library
+Next, download the :ref:`Automatic Encryption Shared Library
 <manual:qe-csfle-shared-library-download>`.
 You can choose the latest version,
 even if it doesn't match your MongoDB server version.
-After extracting the shared library archive, :ref:`configure your Django settings
+After extracting the archive, configure the :ref:`crypt_shared_lib_path
-<qe-configuring-databases-setting>` with the path to the shared library.
+<qe-configuring-databases-setting>`.

 .. _qe-configuring-databases-setting: